 New Zealand Census

-New Zealand’s next census was held on Tuesday 5 March 2013.
+New Zealand’s last census was held on Tuesday 5 March 2013.
 The census was due to be held in March 2011 but was postponed because of data collection difficulties arising from the Christchurch earthquakes.

 Thanks for doing your Census online

 A heartfelt thanks to library users who came in and completed their 2013 Census forms online!
 Census collectors have walked the length and breadth of the city delivering forms to every dwelling so by doing your forms online, it means you saved them a return visit!
-Census data is used by Council to plan services in your community - including what library services and resources our community needs!
-Keep an eye out for the release of census data later in the year - in October, new electoral boundaries (determined by census data) will be released; then general population data and social information will be released in December.

 What is the census?